Copa Libertadores' first rounds draw: the matchups

-The preliminary rounds of the Copa Libertadores are ready to qualify the teams toward the groups of the tournament.
+The preliminary rounds of the Copa Libertadores have been drawn, defining the path for the teams towards the group stage.

 📌 The full draw for the 2⃣0⃣2⃣2⃣ CONMEBOL #Libertadores First Phase!— CONMEBOL Libertadores (@TheLibertadores) December 20, 2021